abdnh/anki-media-progress-tracker/README.md

 ## Known Issues

-- [ ] standard Anki shortcuts to control audio doesn't work with audio files controlled by the add-on for now.
+- [ ] standard Anki shortcuts to control audio don't work with audio files controlled by the add-on for now.
 - [ ] HTML audio controls and progress saving don't work in the previewer and card layouts screens.

 ## TODO